-If change in management or significant changes to farming systems have occurred, Environment Canterbury will forward a reminder that an FEP audit must be carried out within 12 months or sooner for D graded farms.
+If change in management or significant changes to farming systems have occurred, it is the consent holder's responsibility to inform Environment Canterbury as soon as possible regardless of previous audit grade.
+An FEP audit must be carried out within 12 months of the change of management or sooner for D graded farms.